Jefferson County Real Choices Project. Develop Abilities.

 • Housing Authority of Jefferson County to apply for housing assistance at 360.379.2565.

-• Basic Health Plan of Washington for health insurance coverage www.basichealth.hca.wa.gov/
+• Washington State Health Care Authority for health insurance coverage

 Need adaptive equipment related to your child's disability, start by contacting: